olegsh/WorkspanCloner/ReadMe.md

 The output of the process is also a JSON file with new relationship graph connected to initial input graph.

+### Details:
+- Finds the entity with the entityid given as a parameter on the command line.
+- Creates a clone (copy) of the initial entity and assign it a new random id (note, no collusion with already created nodes).
+- Clones all the related entities by traversing the links from the initial entity.
+  This process continues till all the related entities and links have been cloned.
+- For the initial entity, any entities that link to it are now also link to the clone of the initial entity.
+- All the new entities and links are added back to the list of entities and links.
+- When the cloning is completed, the program outputs the entities and links to standard output as valid JSON in the same format as the input file (see ./output.json)

+ ### Structure
 - Entity Node representation
 ```
 ID